-4.11 Since 2013/14, business rates income has tended to be characterised by a high degree of volatility and uncertainty.
+- 4.9 Since 2013/14, business rates income has tended to be characterised by a high degree of volatility and uncertainty.
 Variances between estimated and actual business rate income are realised in the form of deficits or surpluses on the business rates element of the Collection Fund.
 For each year, the amount of business rates income credited to the General Fund is the amount estimated on the National Non Domestic Rate (NNDR1) return to Government submitted in January in the preceding year, including a calculation of the estimated Collection Fund deficit or surplus to be charged to the General Fund.
-As a result, in practice, variances between business rates estimates and actual figures are reflected as an element of the Collection Fund deficit or surplus two years after they take place.

-- 4.12 The impact of appeals by businesses against their rating valuations has been the main cause of this volatility in recent years, particularly where the financial impact of these has been backdated.
+As a result, in practice, variances between business rates estimates and actual figures are reflected as an element of the Collection Fund deficit or surplus two years after they take place. - 4.10 The impact of appeals by businesses against their rating valuations has been the main cause of this volatility in recent years, particularly where the financial impact of these has been backdated.
 Since April 2017, there has been a new regime for appeals entitled "Check, Challenge, Appeal".
 This change has been introduced at the same time as the 2017 Revaluation has come into effect.
 As a result, there is currently very little data available on which to base the estimation of the provisions that are required to be made in respect of the potential financial impact of appeals.
-However, there is a possibility that the ultimate financial impacts of appeals on local authority finances may be less than under the previous regime. - 4.13 Suffolk Pool In order to reduce the amounts paid to Government in levy, in 2012, all Suffolk Councils agreed to enter a pooling arrangement which would allow them to retain a larger proportion of their share of growth by reducing their individual rate of levy.
+However, there is a possibility that the ultimate financial impacts of appeals on local authority finances may be less than under the previous regime.

+- 4.11 Suffolk Pool- In order to reduce the amounts paid to Government in levy, in 2012, all Suffolk Councils agreed to enter a pooling arrangement which would allow them to retain a larger proportion of their share of growth by reducing their individual rate of levy.
 Waveney has both made a substantial contribution to the Pool and received benefits from the Pooling arrangements in previous years.
-The estimated Pooling benefit for 2018/19 is dependent on all of the NNDR1 returns prepared by the Suffolk councils and then collated by Suffolk County Council.
-For information, a draft copy of the policy agreement for the Suffolk Business Rates Pool is provided in Appendix C3.
+The estimated Pooling benefit for 2018/19 is dependent on all of the NNDR1 returns prepared by the Suffolk councils and then collated by Suffolk County Council. - 4.12 The following table provides a summary of key Business Rate figures and assumptions as included in the MTFS;

 Business Rates 2017/18 2018/19 2019/20 2020/21 2021/22

 Income £'000 £'000 £'000 £'000 £'000

 Net Business Rates

-Income (3,298) (3,234) (3,331) (3,430) (3,430)
+Income 3,298 (3,234) (3,331) (3,430) (3,430)

 Business Rates -

 Renewables (365) (267) (275) (283) (283)

 Business Rates -

 Suffolk Pool Benefit (380) (150) (150) (150) (150)

 Business Rates -

 Collection Fund

 (Surplus) / Deficit 966 (113) 0 0 0

 Section 31 Grant

 (Business Rates) (885) (1,070) (1,102) (1,135) (1,135)